 - Company: Kenro

-- Feature: This is the analogue of Krylon, advised and tested by our Gold Partner Antonius Köster
+- Feature: very similar to the Krylon spray above, this spray was tested and recommended by our Gold Partner Antonius Köster

-Below is the list of extra ideas, based on advice by Artec Partners and members of the 3D scanning community.
+Below is a list of other ideas based on advice from Artec Partners and members of the 3D scanning community.

 Spray based powders: